cvarier/2D-Elliptic-Mesh-Generator/README.md

 ## License
 © Chaitanya Varier 2017.
 This software is protected under the MIT License.

-## Context/Acknowledgement
+## Context and Acknowledgement
-This software was independently written for Prof. Jonathon Sumner at Dawson College as part of a research internship.
-A research paper detailing the mathematical results of the project is currently in the works.
+This software was independently written for Prof. Jonathon Sumner at Dawson College as part of a research internship, who provided me with invaluable mentorship and advice throughout the course of my research.

 ## References
 I gleaned all the necessary mathematical knowledge for completing this project from the following sources: